 This allows them to demonstrate any exercise they have to without fear of the sound of a dreaded rip.

 Your outfits should look professional

-When you work for a franchise gym, you will wear a set uniform that certainly will look professional.
+When working for a franchise gym, you will wear a set uniform that will look professional.

-But if you are employed by a smaller gym or work for yourself, what you wear shows clients and potential clients just how professional you are.
+But if a smaller gym or work employs you for yourself, what you wear shows clients and potential clients just how professional you are.

-Turning up to a client training session looking sloppy is not a look that you want at all.
+Turning up to a client training session looking sloppy is not a look you want.